Relative Free Splitting Complexes III: Stable Translation Lengths and Filling Paths: Large orbits in : The implication ItemActLargeOrbit ItemFillingLamExists of Theorem B

 In the context of Definition~\ref{DefProjections}, we shall silently use the fact that for $\Delta \le \Delta' \in [I,\ldots,J]$, if there exists a projection diagram of depth $\Delta'$ then there exists one of depth $\Delta$: remove $S_{\Delta+1},\ldots,S_{\Delta'}$ and all incident arrows from the diagram of depth $\Delta$; and compose the sequence of maps

 from the depth $\Delta'$ diagram to form the single map $R_{\Delta} \mapsto R$ needed for the depth $\Delta$ diagram.

 In \cite{\RelFSHypTag}, the way that hyperbolicity of $\FS(\Gamma;\A)$ was proved was to show that the collection of fold paths and their projection functions satisfy the Masur--Minsky axioms with respect to constants $A=A(\Gamma;\A)$, $a=a(\Gamma;\A)$, $b=b(\Gamma;\A)$, and $c=c(\Gamma;\A)$.
-We shall need a further property that follows from the Masur--Minsky axioms, as shown in \cite[Section 5.1]{\RelFSHypTag}.
-Here we state that property only in the context of Definition~\ref{DefProjections}:
+We shall need a further property that follows from the Masur--Minsky axioms, as shown in \cite{\RelFSHypTag}.
+Here is the statement of that property in the context of Definition~\ref{DefProjections}:

-\begin{description} \item[Quasi-Closest Point Property:] For any finite fold path $T_I \mapsto\cdots\mapsto T_J$ and any $R \in \FS(\Gamma;\A)$ with projection $\Delta(R) \in [I,\ldots,J]$, choosing $M \in [I,\ldots,J]$ so that \hbox{$D = d(R,T_{M})$} minimizes the distances $d(R,T_i)$ over all $i \in [I,\ldots,J]$, it follows that
+\begin{description} \item[Quasi-Closest Point Property {\cite[Proposition 5.6]{\RelFSHypTag}}] For any finite fold path $T_I \mapsto\cdots\mapsto T_J$ and any $R \in \FS(\Gamma;\A)$ with projection $\Delta(R) \in [I,\ldots,J]$, choosing $M \in [I,\ldots,J]$ so that \hbox{$D = d(R,T_{M})$} minimizes the distances $d(R,T_i)$ over all $i \in [I,\ldots,J]$, it follows that